 Although some music-instruction programs are geared to preschoolers, most kids at this age will enjoy a more casual introduction to musical instruments.
 Provide a rhythm stick or a set of bells to hold in each hand and encourage your child to keep the beat while you listen to a song.

 You can even make musical instruments together.
 Put seeds, beads, rice, beans, or other small objects inside plastic containers or bowls with lids, plastic eggs, empty plastic bottles, or film canisters.
 String, rubber bands, and shoe boxes make great guitars and old coffee cans or oatmeal containers are ideal drums.
-Then put on your child's favorite CD and play along.
+Then put on your child's favorite music and play along.

 If your household has musical instruments, your child may start to use them to create a mood — banging loudly on them when happy or playing them quietly before naptime.
 You can encourage this by playing appropriate music for your child to accompany.